Submitting AI Tasks

 Batch Mode: Group multiple small data items into a single submit call for improved throughput.
 Add

-in API payload.Callback Notifications: Include a
+"batch": truein API payload.Callback Notifications: Include a

-).Presigned Uploads: For large datasets, request a presigned URL via
+webhookUrlto receive HTTP POST callbacks on task status changes (e.g.,completed,failed,timeout).Presigned Uploads: For large datasets, request a presigned URL via

-, then upload to that endpoint before submission.
+GET /v1/task/upload-url, then upload to that endpoint before submission.

 By providing both intuitive UI workflows and robust programmatic interfaces, Nodia ensures every user—from non-technical hobbyists to DevOps teams—can deploy AI workloads quickly, securely, and at scale.
 Next, we’ll dive into Real-Time Inference, showcasing how Nodia achieves sub-50 ms latency for mission-critical applications.